stennety/mywebsite/_posts/2021-1-23-a-paradigm-for-life.md

 * Types of failure
 * Lambda architecture
 * Where today’s tools fit in
-* Lots of hand-drawn diagrams...no one does them anymore.
+* Lots of hand-drawn diagrams...no one does them anymore

 <!---